tradecloud/tradecloud-docs-api-v2/order/buyer/receive/single-delivery-order-response.md

 * `Open`: no or partial quantity Produced, ReadyToShip, Shipped or Delivered
 * `Produced`: the line quantity is produced by the supplier
-* `ReadyToShip`: the line quantity is ready to be shipped by the supplier
+* `ReadyToShip`: the line quantity ready to be shipped by the supplier
-* `Shipped`: the line quantity is shipped by the supplier
+* `Shipped`: the line quantity shipped by the supplier
-* `Delivered`: the line quantity is delivered at the buyer
+* `Delivered`: the line quantity delivered at the buyer
 * `Cancelled`: the line is cancelled by the buyer
 {% endhint %}